ministryofjustice/laa-data-stewardship-access/README.md

 ## Overview

-Source code for LAA Digital's Access Datastore API, owned by the Access Data Stewardship team.
+Source code for LAA Digital's Access Data Stewardship API, owned by the Access Data Stewardship team.

 This API will provide a trusted API source of truth for the Civil Applications and Civil Decide projects for data related to applications, proceedings, delegated functions, scope limitations, cost limitations and level of service.